Updated 1/16/2026. Originally published 12/10/2024

 CI Tools for Accessibility

-Translate — To Your Team
+Translate To Your Team

-It is imperative that you have your teammates onside for your design endeavors, and this all comes down to alignment through your ability to Translate.
+It is imperative that you have your teammates’ support for your design endeavors, which comes down to internal alignment through your ability to Translate.
 Bring your team into what you learned in language that appeals to them.
-If translation is successful, progress can be made quickly and priorities are decided confidently based on evidence.
-It allows efficiency and provides motivation even through ambiguity.
+If translation is successful, progress can be made quickly and priorities decided confidently based on evidence.

 Presenting Synthesis and Insights

-The UX team is involved in the first step of translation: translating all your user research and feedback through synthesis.
 The second step of translation happens when that synthesized research is presented to the rest of the team.
-Consider your audience!
-Convey to stakeholders how insights interact with their business goals.
-Convey to developers how user expectations might have feasibility implications.
+Remember, always consider your audience!
 Focus on outcomes rather than process.
+When talking to developers, be sure to convey how user expectations might have feasibility implications.
+When talking to stakeholders, be sure to convey how insights interact with their business goals.
 If a stakeholder was involved in your user interviews and/or testing, invite them to give their take on insights to bolster your translation.

 Communicating Product Service

-Create — In Tandem
+Create In Tandem

 Interview and User Testing Moderation Guides